 Was a misunderstanding from my side: the freeze was while SAP was migrated.
 Since this is already done for weeks I'll now review our proposal once again and will get an offer today

-#15 Updated by nicksinger about 1 year ago
+#15 Updated by nicksinger over 1 year ago

 - Status changed from In Progress to Feedback

 Final Setup for which I asked for an offer: